Transition to School

 • “Our youngest started at Uplands as a just-turned-two year old, and he is now nearly off to school.
 He has formed special bonds with all the teachers, some of whom have been at Uplands for well over a decade.
 We feel like the teachers are a part of our family.

-Our son especially loves the four-year-old programme where he gets to do science experiments, cooking and other school-readiness activities.
+Our son especially loves getting to do science experiments, cooking and other school-readiness activities.
 We couldn't recommend Uplands more highly.”

 ANNA